rodneyshupe/Cookbook/Recipes/SoupsAndStews/KoreanArmyBaseStew.rst

 - 50 g Korean rice cakes for soup (soaked in cold water for 15 mins if it was frozen)
 - 4 cups stock (see note)
 - 30 g green onion (thinly & diagonally sliced)
-- 1 to 2 american cheese slice
+- 1 to 2 American cheese slices

 Directions
 ----------

-1. Combine sauce ingredients in a small bowl, stir till fully combined.
+1. Combine the sauce ingredients in a small bowl and stir until fully combined.
 2. Assemble the main ingredients (except for instant ramen noodles, rice cakes, green onion and cheese) in a shallow pot.
 Add the sauce in the middle.
 Pour the stock into the corner of the pot.
-Close the lid and boil it on medium high heat until the stock starts to boil (about 8 mins).
+Close the lid and boil on medium high heat until the stock starts to boil (about 8 mins).
 3. Add the remaining ingredients - instant ramen noodles, rice cakes, green onion and cheese on top of the pot and boil uncovered until the noodles are cooked (about 2 to 3 mins).
-Reduce the heat to low (if you're cooking on a portable burner and sharing the food at the dinning table).
+Reduce the heat to low (if you're cooking on a portable burner and sharing the food at the dining table).
-4. Start dishing out soup, protein and vegetables onto your own soup bowl.
+4. Dish out soup, protein and vegetables into your own soup bowl.
 Serve with steamed rice (and with other Korean side dishes).

 Notes
 -----